From/ To: BANGKOK

 Attend the solemn Anzac Day Dawn Service at Hellfire Pass followed by the Gunfire Breakfast.
 Visit the Kanchanaburi War Cemetery, the Bridge over the River Kwai, the Wang Pho Viaduct, Sai Yok Waterfalls and the Thailand-Burma Railway Centre (a museum dedicated to the railway).
 Relax on the River Kwai in a ‘raft’ room and enjoy some of the water activities on offer.

-Anzac Day Dawn Service & Gunfire Breakfast at Hellfire Pass
+Anzac Day Dawn Service at Hellfire Pass

 Thailand-Burma Railway Centre (museum)